Choaib-ELMADI/getting-started-with-jetson-orin-nano/README.md

 ## Repository Structure

 - **Docs**: Step-by-step setup and usage documentation for the Jetson Orin Nano.
+- **Examples**: Scripts demonstrating how to use the Jetson Orin Nano with other tools.
 - **Images**: Visuals and screenshots related to setup or board usage.

 ## Initial Setup Overview